porsche-design-system/porsche-design-system/packages/storefront/src/pages/start-coding/react.md

 // install with yarn:
 yarn add @porsche-design-system/components-react

-or

 // install with npm:
 npm install @porsche-design-system/components-react
 ```

 You are ready to start building your own application.
-The React wrappers for web components can be used like every other React
-component.

-The following setup is a standard React Scripts (Create React App) setup with SCSS support:
+The following project is a standard React Scripts (Create React App) setup:

 ### Index file
 ```